git/git.github.io/rev_news/drafts/edition-13.md

 to improve the support of this kind of clone workflow internally.

 And for some time this was thought of as just a small manpower problem.
-A few month of dedicated work by anyone could probably fix that.
+A few months of dedicated work by anyone could probably fix that.
 It was even proposed as a Google Summer of Code (GSoC) project.

 Over time though Git developers realized that it was not so easy